-The Company achieved profitability in the years ended December 31, 2018 and 2017.
-Prior to this year, the Company had a history of operating losses since fiscal year ended June 30, 2004.
-There is no assurance that management can sustain profitability.
+The Company achieved operating profitability in the years ended December 31, 2018 and 2017.
+In 2019, the Company experienced a small operating loss, and prior to 2017, the Company had a history of operating losses since fiscal year ended June 30, 2004.
+There is no assurance that management can achieve or sustain profitability.